Skip To Main Content

 • Send a note with your child or drop a note to the office.

-• Go to Skyward and excuse your child’s absence.
+• Go to Skyward Family Access and excuse your child’s absence.

 Missed work can be arranged with your child’s teacher.